0xnvoid/sei-mcp/mcp-server/README.md

 Notes:
 - CHAIN_RPC_URLS is now required.
 There is no localhost fallback.
 - The Faucet is handled entirely by the external API.
 MCP does not store faucet keys.
+ - You can quickly start by copying `env.example` to `.env` and adjusting values.

 ### MCP Client Configuration